School Shooter Republic

 He’s an expected output — like weather, like traffic, like school itself.

 We’ve adapted to his presence.
-Built policies around him.

 The response isn’t prevention.